-There is a lack of data supporting efficacy of antiviral agents for the treatment of COVID-19 in children, however there are available recommendations from multicenter initial guidance on the use of antiviral agents in children.
-[37,38] Given the typically mild course of pediatric COVID-19, supportive care alone is suggested for the overwhelming majority of cases.
-Antiviral therapy generally should be reserved only for symptomatic children or those with underlying conditions related with higher risk of disease progression.
+There is a lack of data supporting efficacy of antiviral agents for the treatment of Covid-19 in children, though there are recommendations available from multicenter initial guidance on the use of antiviral agents in children (45, 46).
+Given the typically mild course of paediatric Covid-19, supportive care alone is suggested for the overwhelming majority of cases.
+Antiviral therapy generally should be reserved only for symptomatic children or those with underlying conditions with a high risk of disease progression.

-Remdesivir inhibits RNA-dependent RNA polymerase and has activity against coronaviruses.
-According to multicenter panel Remdesivir is preferred to other agents due to it’s proven better tolerance and beneficial effects compared with other antiviral agents in adult population with COVID-19.
-Hence the same assumption is being made for children, even though data regarding the benefits of remdesivir for children with COVID-19 are lacking.
+Remdesivir inhibits Ribonucleic acid dependent Ribonucleic acid polymerase and has activity against coronaviruses.
+According to a multicenter panel Remdesivir is preferred to other antiviral agents due to its better tolerance and beneficial effects in adults with Covid-19.
+Hence the same assumption is being made for children, even though data regarding the benefits of Remdesivir for children with Covid-19 are lacking.
 On October 22nd, 2020 U.S. Food and Drug administration has approved Remdesivir to treat COVID-19 for use in adults and paediatric patients 12 years of age and older and weighing at least 40 kg requiring hospitalization.

-Lopinavir / Ritonavir is not recommended for children due to the absence of efficacy and unfavorable pharmacodynamics and negative clinical trial data.
+Lopinavir / Ritonavir are not recommended for children due to the absence of efficacy and unfavorable pharmacodynamics and negative clinical trial data (47).

 Immune modulators for adjunctive therapy:

-The benefits and risks of immune modulators (eg, glucocorticoids, IL-6 inhibitors, interferon-beta 1b) and of convalescent plasma from recovered COVID-19 patients in the treatment of children with COVID-19 are uncertain.
-The use of these medication are referred only on a case-by-case basis according to disease severity.
-The routine use for COVID-19 patients is not recommended.
-The cytokine profiles of serum from some patients with moderate to severe COVID-19 overlap with those seen in macrophage activation syndrome and secondary hemophagocytic lymphohistiocytosis thus IL-6 and IL-1 blockades and Janus kinase (JAK) inhibition, has been proposed as an approach to treat the systemic inflammation associated with severe COVID-19 illness.
-Corticosteroids are reserved only for critically ill patients with COVID-19.
-There is insufficient evidence for or against systemic corticosteroids for mechanically ventilated patients with ARDS (CI), and for adults with COVID-19 and refractory shock, the NIH recommends using low-dose corticosteroid therapy (BII).
+The benefits and risks of immune modulators (eg, glucocorticoids, Interleukin 6-inhibitors, interferon-beta 1b) and of convalescent plasma from recovered Covid-19 patients in the treatment of children with Covid-19 are uncertain.
+The use of these medications is referred only on a case-by-case basis according to disease severity.
+The routine use for Covid-19 patients is not recommended.
+The cytokine profiles of serum from some patients with moderate to severe Covid-19 overlap with those seen in macrophage activation syndrome and secondary hemophagocytic lymphohistiocytosis.
+Thus Interleukin 6 and Interleukin 1 blockades and Janus kinase inhibition, has been proposed as an approach to treat the systemic inflammation associated with severe Covid-19 illness (48).
+Corticosteroids are reserved only for critically ill patients with Covid-19.
+There is insufficient evidence for or against systemic corticosteroids for mechanically ventilated patients with acute respiratory distress syndrome (CI)*, and for adults with Covid-19 and refractory shock.
+The National Institutes of Health recommends using low-dose corticosteroid therapy (BII)* (49).

-There is no available data on the use of vitamin A for COVID-19, however it is recommended to be used as adjunctive agent for COVID-19 patients due to its effect on decreased morbidity and mortality from measles-associated pneumonia.
+There is no available data on the use of vitamin A for Covid-19, however it is recommended to be used as adjunctive agent for Covid-19 patients due to its effect on decreased morbidity and mortality from measles-associated pneumonia (52).